IBM/knative101-eventing/step3/README.md

 # Define a Filter

-Multiple kinds of events can be sent to a same broker.
-If you are interested in a specific event source, you can use Filter in Trigger to subsribe a specific type of events.
+Multiple kinds of events can be sent to the same broker.
+If you are interested in a specific type of events, you can use the Filter configuration option in the Trigger to subscribe to a specific type of event.

 Here we create a second event source `CronJobs` and send events to default broker.
 Then we use Filter to subscribe to a specific type of events.